trevormckay/GeoMind/README.md

 Currently in Alpha 1.2.0
 -------------------------------------------------------------------------------

--DISCLAIMER-

-       I am a novice coder with only small experience in JS and Python.
-As I learn more, the project will become more usable.
-Expect bugs and remember that I am doing this for fun.
-Thanks!

- -HOW TO RUN GEOMIND-
+HOW TO RUN GEOMIND

         1) Download and install Python at wwww.python.org
         2) Run GeoMind.py with Python to open
         3) To edit GeoMind, open GeoMind.py with your favorite text editor.

--HELP-
+HELP

         SYNTAX
-        To find an equation: eq find figure ; To find a value: given given2(OPT) figure
+        To find an equation: eq find figure | To find a value: given given2(OPT) figure

         SUPPORTED FIGURES
         Spheres
         Cylinders (Partially)

         ABBREVIATIONS
         vol = volume
         sa = surface area
         rad = radius